thibaudclement/cs269i/docs/lecture-2.md

 **Yet, hospitals still strategically use "safety choices" when ranking doctors post interview.
 Why?**

 - One possible explanation is ignorance of matching mechanisms and their properties (they did not take CS269I).
-- Another possible explanation is that they consider their reputation/ego. after the matching is complete, the organization that handles the matching publishes the “number needed to fill” metric, which is the lowest ranking a hospital had to go to fill their positions.
+- Another possible explanation is that they consider their reputation/ego.
+After the matching is complete, the organization that handles the matching publishes the “number needed to fill” metric, which is the lowest ranking a hospital had to go to fill their positions.
 This is helpful for doctors the following year to get a sense of how competitive a program is, which is therefore also a signal of how prestigious a program is.
 For instance, Stanford probably don’t have to be turned down by many doctors, so their number is low, while less prestigious hospitals may need to go through more doctors and have a higher number.
 If a hospital ranks higher doctors that they think will join them, they can reduce their “number needed to fill” metric and appear more prestigious.

 **Other DA Applications:**

 - **Routing Network Packets:** Suppose that instead of doctors and hospitals, you want to match packets to servers on the internet.
 When you own all the servers, you don't have to worry about them matching outside of your algorithm.
-This would apply to a company like Akamai, who owns a lot of servers—and it actually works better in practice than in theory (because DA is very fact in practice).
+This would apply to a company like Akamai, who owns a lot of servers—and it actually works better in practice than in theory (because DA is very fast in practice).
 Packets typically get one of the top servers, so preferences lists are truncated, and the total running time is closer to \(O(n)\).
 Given the highly distributed nature of packet routing, every packet looks for its own server.
 - **Stanford Marriage Pact:** Matches are made between Stanford students who want to make a pact, i.e. "If we don't get married by time X, we will marry each other."
 DA is not used anymore (they use something closer to max weight matching instead) because in the 21st century, the graph is not bipartite, due to people having many different preferences.
 Stability is not a very important part of the requirement, because in practice, Stanford students spend their time looking for a partner outside of the pact/matching.

 ## Recap